-If we loosely define gardens as places where plants are grown for their beauty and rarity as well as their utility, then among the first to appear are those in the written record of Egypt and Mesopotamia, ancient civilizations of that were sustained by water from the deltas of the Nile, Tigris and Euphrates rivers.
-Based on the supply of water the annual food cycle consisted of inundation by the fertile flooding waters of the Nile in late summer followed by planting and cultivation in winter, with harvesting taking place at the end of winter and in early summer.
+If we define gardens loosely as places where plants are grown for their beauty and rarity as well as their utility, then among the first recorded gardens to emerge in the written record of the West are those in of Egypt and Mesopotamia, ancient civilizations that were sustained by water from the deltas of the Nile, Tigris, and Euphrates rivers.
+The annual food cycle depended on the inundation by the fertile flooding waters of the Nile that occurred in late summer, followed by planting and cultivation in winter, with harvesting at the end of winter and in early summer.

 We know about the plants and gardens of ancient Egypt (2600-350 BCE) from funeral bouquets and wreaths found in tombs, also the paintings and reliefs found in ancient tombs and the references to gardens, trees and flowers that occur in hieroglyphic texts engraved on stone, as motifs on jewellery, pottery and other household objects, or written on scrolls called papyri that were made from the pith of the rush Cyperus papyrus.
 We have, for example, accounts written by senior officials of the Old Kingdom describing how they returned from town to enjoy the pools and groves of trees on their estates.
 These gardens demonstrate many of the elements of the modern Western garden although they were mostly utilitarian plants that included Sycamore Figs (Ficus sycamorus), Common Fig (Ficus carica), Date Palm (Phoenix dactylifera) Pomegranate (Punica granatum), grapes (Vitis vinifera), Papyrus reed (Cyperus papyrus), Sacred Lotus (Nelumbo nucifera), they were clearly carefully arranged to please the eye and display the beauty of the plants to best effect: they were landscaped.